spryker-sdk/upgrader/README.md

 The command generates a YAML report at `{project_directory}/reports/`.

 Available options:
 - --module (-m) - module filtration option.
-It is used to specify the modules for evaluationModule filtration option, use it for specifies which modules should be evaluated.
+It is used to specify the modules for evaluation.
   Example `-m 'Pyz.ProductStorage'` where `Pyz` is namespace and `ProductStorage` is module name.

 ​